Skip to content

 6. Reserve gRPC for backend service-to-service communication

-While raw WebSocket implementation is possible, most production applications benefit from using established libraries like Socket.IO or commercial services like Ably that handle the complexities of protocols, connection management, and scaling infrastructure.
+While raw WebSocket implementation is possible, most production applications benefit from using established libraries like Socket.IO or commercial services like Ably that handle connection management, protocol negotiation, and scaling infrastructure.

 Ready to implement your chosen protocol?
 Check out our detailed guides: